-Chile’s Energy Route 2018–2022 is an initiative that hopes to bring together stakeholders in the renewable industry.
 Following its announcement, Spain’s Acciona was contracted to build four new renewable energy projects in Chile, adding 400 megawatts (MW) across two solar farms and two wind farms.
-Acciona chose Mammoet to transport wind turbine components across country.
+Acciona chose Mammoet to transport wind turbine components across the country.

 Each wind turbine was made of concrete segments, as well as a nacelle, which houses the generator; a hub, to which the blades are attached; and the blades themselves.
 In total, there were 976 components.
 Each nacelle weighed 105t and each blade weighed 18t with a length of 65m, making the components difficult to transport on conventional trailers and under standard bridge heights.

-Mammoet was able to turnaround the project within three months of being appointed.
+Mammoet was able to turn around the project within three months of being appointed.
 This was made possible thanks to Mammoet’s experience of delivering parts to the most remote locations around the world.
-Not only does this improve the cost per kWh of transporting components, it is vital to getting renewable energy projects up and running.
+Not only does this improve the cost per kWh of transporting components, but it is also vital to getting renewable energy projects up and running.